What is the Alexander Technique?

-The Alexander Technique is the name given to the work of Frederick Matthias Alexander (1869-1955).
+The Alexander Technique is the name given to the work and discoveries of Frederick Mathias Alexander (1869-1955).

-Help with rehabilitation after operations, injury or illness
+help with rehabilitation after injury, illness or operations

 As his problem did not seem to be a medical one, and only troubled him during his performances, he concluded that his loss of voice must be caused by something he was doing to himself whilst performing.